 Be wise!
 The solution is not the lie of the Temperance Movement – total abstinence and Amendment XVIII to the U.S. Constitution in 1920.
 Thankfully, that amendment was repealed in 1933 with the XXI, so Christians could again enjoy God’s gift.
-If prohibition is wise, then bread and milk should be despised and outlawed for their roles in gluttony!
+If prohibition is wise, then donuts and pizza should be despised and outlawed for their roles in gluttony.

-A man committed to living a holy and virtuous life for the glory of God will be careful and fearful with wine and strong drink, just as he will with pizza and pies, and just as he will with sex, sleep, and speech.
+A man committed to living a holy and virtuous life for the glory of God will be careful and fearful with wine and strong drink, just as he will with food, and just as he will with sex, sleep, speech, and moods.
 He does not want to sin in any area of life.
-And leaders are to exemplify this conservative regard for holiness, whom God has put under stricter rules for wine due to their need for wise judgment (Pr 31:4-5; I Tim 3:3,8; Tit 1:7).
+Leaders and rulers are to exemplify this conservative regard for holiness, so God gave them stricter rules for wine due to their need for wise judgment (Pr 31:4-5; I Tim 3:3,8; Tit 1:7).

 Jesus was called a winebibber, or a drunkard, by his enemies (Luke 7:33-35), but He was never drunk.
 He often drank wine, and He even made much wine for a wedding, but He was always moderate and temperate in its use.
 He was the epitome of righteous sobriety.
 He always did those things that pleased His Father, and drunkenness does not please God (John 8:29; Gal 5:16-21).
 Remember, there are no drunkards in heaven (I Cor 6:9-10).